mahmoudparsian/data-algorithms-with-spark/code/bonus_chapters/Top-N/README.md

 where `Count_1 > Count_2 > ... > Count_10`.

-How do we implement this summarization pattern?
+How do we implement this data summarization pattern?
-This pattern utilizes both the mapper (to form a desired  `(key, value)` pairs), the filter (to drop non-desired records), the reducer (to find the aggregated counts), and sorter (to find final top 10 list).
-The mappers will find their local top K, then all of the individual top K sets will compete for the final top K in the reducer.
+This pattern utilizes both the mapper (to form a desired  `(key, value)` pairs), the filter (to drop non-desired records), the reducer (to find the aggregated counts), and sorter (to find final
+`top 10` list).
+Let `N > 0`, the mappers will find their local `top N`, then all of the individual
+`top N` sets will compete for the final `top N` in the reducer.

-To understand top N, I am going to discuss a very simple problem.
+To understand `top N`, I am going to discuss a very simple problem.
 Consider the following data format (for sake of simplicity, we are assuming that there are no `null` values -- `null` values can be removed